 Your key to receiving financial aid to help pay your college costs is filling out the Free Application for Federal Student Aid, or FAFSA form.
 Many students don’t realize they could qualify for grant money and federally guaranteed loans, so be sure to find out by filling out the form.

-The FAFSA determines your eligibility for one or more of the following types of financial aid:
+The FAFSA and MN Dream Act applications help determine your eligibility for one or more of the following types of financial aid:

 You may be eligible to receive federal and state grants of $300 to more than $7,000 per year.
 You do not need to pay these back.